 1. Standard Utility Allowance (SUA) 2.
 Basic Utility Allowance (BUA) 3.
-Standard Telephone Allowance l. dard ection 5.
-Maximum Excess Shelter

-\$270 \$204 \$30 House- hold Size \$535

-For All For All For All 1-3 \$160 For All

-Households Households Households 4 \$170 Households
+Standard Telephone Allowance 4.
+Standard Deduction 5.
+Maximum Excess Shelter 6.
+Homeless Shelter deduction \$277 \$203 \$34 House- hold Size \$586 \$156.74 For All For All For All 1-3 \$167 For All For Households Households Households 4 \$181 Households Except Homeless 5 \$212 Those Noted Below Households 6+ \$243

-5 \$199 Except Those

-6+ \$228 Noted Below

 - 1. A household that shares a residence and utility expenses with other individuals is entitled to the full amount of the SUA or BUA, whichever is appropriate. - 2.
-Households not entitled to use the SUA who are billed separately for at least two nonheating or non-cooling utility expenses other than telephone only, are entitled to Basic Utility Allowance (BUA). - 3.
+Households not entitled to use the SUA who are billed separately for at least two non-heating or non-cooling utility expenses other than telephone only, are entitled to Basic Utility Allowance (BUA). - 3.
 The standard telephone allowance is not used if the SUA or BUA is used (included in the combined standard). - 4.
-Disqualified individuals (DI, DF, DC, DW) or persons coded out (OU) are not included in the determination of household size. - 5.
-For wholesale changes or other CWCP actions effective 10/01/17 and after, the maximum excess shelter is \$535.
+Disqualified individuals (DI, DF, DC, DW), persons coded out (OU), and ineligible students with a participation code of "IN" who are coded with a "Y" in the "Ineligible Student" field on the Marital Status (MAST) screen in MAVERICS are not included in the determination of household size. - 5.
+For wholesale changes or other CWCP actions effective 10/01/2020 and after, the maximum excess shelter is \$586. - 6.
+Homeless households that incur and verify shelter expenses may claim a deduction in the amount of \$156.74, regardless of the actual billed expense.